-It may be worth only storing items that you use on a daily basis to wash your dishes and clean your kitchen.
-Excess cleaning products and bleaches can be stored in the laundry or another secure storage cupboard within the home.
+Rather than using under the sink as a catch-all for all your cleaning supplies, only store items that you use on a daily basis to wash your dishes and clean your kitchen.
+For example, double-ups and specialised or heavy-duty cleaning products and bleaches can be stored in the laundry or another secure storage cupboard within the home.

-Firstly, f iyou don’t already have a shelf in the cupboard under the kitchen sink, I highly recommend that you install one.
+If you don’t already have a shelf in the cupboard under the kitchen sink, I highly recommend you install one!
 The method you choose is highly dependent on the dimensions of your space and the location of your plumbing pipes.
-A permanent solution is to fit a melamine shelf which you can purchase for around $20 from the hardware store.
-Additionally, the hardware store will often cut it to size for you.
-You may also need to do a little handiwork at home to cut the board so it fits neatly around your existing plumbing.
-However, if you prefer a drawer style shelf, options like the simplehuman Cabinet Organisers may work for you.
-Tansel Shelving is great under the sink as it comes in narrow widths and can maximise your available space.
-Alternatively you can use a kitchen shelf helper in a dimension that suits your available space.
+For instance, a permanent solution is to fit a melamine shelf which you can purchase for around $20 from the hardware store (which will often cut it to size for you).
+You may also need to cut the board so it fits neatly around your existing plumbing.
+However, if you prefer a drawer-style shelf, options like the simplehuman Cabinet Organisers are a great alternative.
+Moreover, Tansel Shelving is a brilliant solution as it comes in narrow widths and can maximise your available space.

-Storing items that you use most regularly (i.e. surface spray and your cleaning cloth) in a utility caddy like the White Magic i-Hook Handy Basket on the side of your cupboard can be highly convenient, as well as a space saver.
-There are permanent and non-permanent options that can be screwed to the door or hooked over the top of the door.
-Furthermore, if you currently store reusable plastic grocery bags under the sink, affixing a bag holder like the iDesign Classica Kitchen Over-The-Cabinet Bag Holder or White Magic Hide Away Bin to the inside door under the sink could be a practical and tidy option.
+Storing regularly used items (i.e. surface spray and your cleaning cloth) in a utility caddy like the White Magic i-Hook Handy Basket on the side of your cupboard maximises convenience and further, saves space.
+There are permanent and non-permanent options that can be screwed to the door or hooked over the top.
+If you currently store reusable plastic grocery bags under the sink, affixing a bag holder like the iDesign Classica Kitchen Over-The-Cabinet Bag Holder or White Magic Hide Away Bin to the inside door is a practical option for storing waste.

-I encourage my clients to avoid using small plastic drawers under sinks as they are often difficult to use and maintain in a low space where line of sight is often impaired.
-Rather, this form of storage is best used at waist to eye level.
-Baskets and containers stored on an open shelf which you can fully remove from the cupboard when using are a lot more practical for under sink storage and a make it a lot easier for you to maintain in the long term.
+Avoid using small plastic drawers under sinks as they are often difficult to use in low spaces where your line of sight is impaired.
+This form of storage is best used at the waist to eye level.
+Moreover, baskets and containers stored on an open shelf which you can fully remove when using are a lot more practical for under sink storage as they make it easier to maintain in the long term.

 Amy Kennedy is a Professional Home Organiser and founder of The Organising Bee based in Canberra.
 The Organising Bee has been awarded the Best of Houzz Award for Service for the past 4 years (2017-2020) and is a Professional Member of the Institute of Professional Organisers (IOPO) and the National Association of Productivity and Organizing Professionals (NAPO).